decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 - Open to users owning a Decentraland name
 - Only one scene per Decentraland name would be allowed on the preview
 - Scenes deployment to the preview server will have the same disk space limitations that the Content Servers hosted on the Catalyst network
-- Besides space and owning a name, no other validations will be made as this is just a preview
+- Besides scene size and owning a name, no other validations will be made as this is just a preview
 - 10 concurrent users allowed to join a scene preview

 #### The Solution